Glass Globe Solar Lights

 Solar lights were readily available at the front of the store.
 I liked the hammered finish on the rims.
 Can you believe you can get these lights for a buck a piece?
 Amazing!

-Note: I had one of these solar lights in the kitchen and it stayed lit on one charge for more than 24 hours!
-Bonus, they charge in shade these days.
-Not at all like they were 20 years ago.
+Note: I had one of these solar lights in the kitchen, which stayed lit on one charge for more than 24 hours!
+Bonus: They charge in the shade these days—not like they did 20 years ago.

 How to Make a Glass Globe Solar Light